Wesley-Li/tensorflow_poems/README.md

 # Copyright

-This repo implement by Jin Fagang.
+This repo implement by Li Wesley.
 Using this under Apache License.

 ```
 # Licensed under the Apache License, Version 2.0 (the "License");